Smritiajit/JP-Morgan/README.md

 #Assumptions
 1)All the product are fruit types.
-2)Total price is always mentioned in pence.\n 3)Message type 1 : Orange at 10p.
+2)Total price is always mentioned in pence.
+3)Message type 1 : Orange at 10p.
 Quantity is taken to be 1 in this message.
 4)Message type 2 :20 sales of Orange at 10p each .
 Here quantity is 20 Product is Orange and price is 10p each.
 Hence total is 200p
 5)Message type 3 :Add 20p apples.
 Here Addition is performed on price.